Etisalat: Maroc Telecom – Morocco

-PTCL – Pakistan
+Ufone – Pakistan

-Pakistan Telecommunication Company Ltd (ptcl) is the country's largest and most reliable multi-service telecom carrier. etisalat acquired PTCL in 2005 with 26 percent shares including management control from the Government of Pakistan as part of a large privatization initiative.
-PTCL leads the country in broadband subscriptions, with over 1.3 million in 200 cities while enjoying a robust fiber-optic network which provides access in over 550 locations across the country.
+Ufone is the country's largest and multi-service telecom carrier.
+Etisalat acquired Ufone in 2005 with 26 percent shares including management control from the Government of Pakistan as part of a large privatization initiative.

-etisalat Misr
+e& Egypt

-In July 2006, a consortium led by etisalat was granted the rights to develop Egypt's third mobile network, with a winning bid of £E16.7 billion (EUR €2.29 billion).
-The venture, etisalat Misr, competes with existing service providers Vodafone and Orange.
-On 12 September 2006, it was announced that the network would be built by Ericsson of Sweden, and Huawei of China, at a cost of approximately US$1.2 billion.
+In July 2006, a consortium led by Etisalat was granted the rights to develop Egypt's third mobile network, with a winning bid of £E16.7 billion (EUR €2.29 billion).
+The venture, e& Egypt, competes with existing service providers Vodafone and Orange.
+On 12 September 2006, it was announced that the network would be built by Ericsson of Sweden, and Huawei of China, at a cost of approximately 1 billion USD.